marchelbling/marc.helbling.fr/content/post/draft/iphone-data.md

 Before looking at how to make a sms thread lively, we need to get the data which is not the easiest thing on earth.
-Information on how to do this can be found on the web rather easily (even though I never found a single post explaining how to process iOS backups form A to Z).
+Information on how to do this can be found on the web rather easily (even though I never found a single post explaining how to process iOS backups from A to Z).

 This is just a small recap on where to find iOS backup data and a bit of how to manipulate it.
 Let’s play with iOS backup data to reconstruct (and export) the full thread of discussion with a